Neuw84/s3tables-duckdb-wasm-demo/README.md

 - The DuckDB `iceberg` extension does native SigV4 signing for the REST catalog since v1.5, so no AWS SDK networking is needed for the catalog path.

-The `aws` extension itself is the missing distribution piece this repo patches in and the prerequisite for a future `credential_chain` story in the browser (which would need a JS-side credential callback in duckdb-wasm; a browser tab has no env vars, `~/.aws` files, or IMDS to read).
+Note that the `aws` extension is not needed for the demo as latest versions of duckdb allows this.
+However, is the prerequisite for a future `credential_chain` story in the browser (which would need a JS-side credential callback in duckdb-wasm; a browser tab has no env vars, `~/.aws` files, or IMDS to read).
+Moreover, it shows how to load a locally developed extension.

 ## Run